MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/conversation-messages.md

 * By setting `Notification.Alert` property on bot message.
 * By sending an activity feed notification using the Graph API.

 You can add notifications to your message using the `Notification.Alert` property.
 Notifications alert users to an event in your application such as new tasks, mentions, or comments.
 These alerts are related to what users are working on or what they must look at by inserting a notice into their activity feed.
 For notifications to trigger from your bot message, set the `TeamsChannelData` objects `Notification.Alert` property to *true*.
-Whether or not a notification is raised depends on the individual user's Teams settings and you can't override these settings.
+If a notification is raised depends on the individual user's Teams settings and you can't override these settings.

 If you want to generate an arbitrary notification without sending a message to the user, then you can use the Graph API.
 For more information, see [how to send activity feed notifications using Graph API](/graph/teams-send-activityfeednotifications) along with the [best practices](/graph/teams-activity-feed-notifications-best-practices).
-You can also add notifications to your message using the `Notification.Alert` property.
-Notifications alert users about new tasks, mentions, and comments.
-These alerts are related to what users are working on or what they must look at by inserting a notice into their activity feed.
-For notifications to trigger from your bot message, set the `TeamsChannelData` objects `Notification.Alert` property to *true*.
-Whether or not a notification is raised depends on the individual user's Teams settings and you can't override these settings.
-The notification type is either a banner or both a banner and an email.

 > [!NOTE]
 > The **Summary** field displays any text from the user as a notification message in the feed.